28 Barcelona Landmarks & Top Tourist Attractions (+Map & Tips)

 12. Sant Pau Recinte Modernista

-Sant Pau Art Nouveau Site (also known as Hospital de la Santa Creu i Sant Pau or Sant Pau Recinte Modernista) is a true architectural gem of Barcelona!
-However, this is one of those places that usually get overlooked in most Barcelona sightseeing itineraries which are mainly focused on the world-famous Gaudi buildings.
+Sant Pau Art Nouveau Site (also known as Hospital de la Santa Creu i Sant Pau or Sant Pau Recinte Modernista) is one of Barcelona’s most interesting architectural sites.
+Located near La Sagrada Familia, it’s a true hidden gem often overlooked in Barcelona sightseeing itineraries that focus mainly on Gaudí’s most famous buildings

-But if you have an hour to spare, I highly recommend visiting the Sant Pau Art Nouveau Site!
-For us, it was one of the highlights of Barcelona that we really wouldn’t have wanted to miss.
+If you have an hour to spare, I highly recommend visiting the Sant Pau Art Nouveau Site!
+For us, it’s one of the top landmarks in Barcelona.

-Designed by architect Lluís Domènech i Montaner, this is a big architectural complex that housed a hospital for more than eighty years.
-Restored in 2009, it is now a museum called the Recinte Modernista de Sant Pau.
+Designed by architect Lluís Domènech i Montaner, this large architectural complex functioned as a hospital for more than eighty years.
+After an extensive restoration, it reopened as a museum known as the Recinte Modernista de Sant Pau.

-Good to know: Sant Pau Recinte Modernista is open daily, except for some public holidays.
-Here, you can find more info and book tickets.
+Good to know: Sant Pau Recinte Modernista is open daily, except on some public holidays.
+You can find more information and book tickets online.

 13. Palau de la Música Catalana